mvr/mvr.github.io/posts/placebo-ethics.md

 <!--more-->

-Instead, if a placebo needs to be a secret to be effective, then just *knowing* about the existence of placebos changes their efficacy on you.
-If you are given a placebo to treat a condition, you may suspect that the treatment you are given is a placebo, making it less effective.
-Worse, you may incorrectly guess that a real treatment is a placebo, making it less effective than it would have otherwise been!
+Instead, if a placebo needs to be a secret to be effective, then just *knowing* about the existence of placebos could change their efficacy on you.
+If you are given a placebo to treat a condition, you may suspect that the treatment is a placebo, making it less effective.
+Worse, you may incorrectly guess that a real treatment is a placebo, making it less effective than it should be!

 In science fiction, information that can harm you just by knowing it is sometimes called a `infohazard'.
 The placebo effect is the only example of a real-world infohazard that I know of.
-It is not clear to me whether the authors of pop-science articles on placebos considered this possible negative consequence of publishing the articles.
+It is not clear to me whether the authors of pop-science articles on placebos considered this possible negative consequence of discussing placebos.

-It is difficult to say what the ideal way to handle placebos would be.
+It is difficult to decide the best way to handle things.
 A world where doctors and researches conspire to keep the placebo effect a secret would help in this limited sense, but of course this has its own ethical issues.
-Not to mention the potential damage caused by loss of trust in medicine if such a conspiracy were revealed.
+Not to mention, loss of trust in medicine if such a conspiracy were revealed would probably have far worse consequences than the current state of affairs.

 Some salvation comes in 2017.
-[Ahe study](https://journals.lww.com/pain/Citation/2017/12000/Is_the_rationale_more_important_than_deception__A.7.aspx) suggests that placebos can work when the patient knows about them, so long as the patient is told that they will work.
+[Ahe study](https://journals.lww.com/pain/Citation/2017/12000/Is_the_rationale_more_important_than_deception__A.7.aspx) suggests that placebos can work when the patient knows about them, so long as the patient is still told that they will work.
 Performing this treatment is replacing one form of deception with another; rather than pretending the pill is real medicine, the doctor pretends that they know the placebo will work.
-Perhaps this is more palatable ethically!
+Maybe this is more palatable!

 We now have to turn to the ethics of writing *this* note.
 It is possible that reading this note might cause someone to second-guess